pykour/pykour/docs/quickstart.md

 Save it as `main.py` or something similar.

 To run the application, use the pykour command or python -m pykour.
-You need to tell the Pykour where you application is with the `main:py`.
+You need to tell Pykour where your application is located using `main:app`.

 ```bash
 $ pykour run main:app